 Pursuing these two degrees simultaneously will provide better integration of material across the two disciplines (Exercise Physiology and Human Nutrition) leading to superior training for future professionals working in sport or clinical settings.
-Administratively, being enrolled in two MS programs simultaneously, which is normally prohibited, will streamline the process of acquiring two degrees and save the student time and money.
+Administratively, being enrolled in two MS programs simultaneously, which is normally prohibited, will streamline the process of acquiring two degrees.

 Applicants can choose one of the following tracks: